evilpaper/acme/README.md

-## Next.js App Router Course - Starter

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+# ACME

+## About

+A fictional SaaS used as stand-in for example app built using Next.js.
+Used to trying out different concepts and solution.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+The start follows Vercels course Learn Next.js.
+You find the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
-# acme
-# acme